 Then, you’ll review the bottles, and your preferences will be fine-tuned even more.
 The goal is to cater the experience to your tastes, so that you can spend less time choosing the best wine, and more time enjoying it.

 The subscriptions are flexible, allowing members to skip a month or cancel at any time.
 Satisfaction is guaranteed, so if you’re unhappy with a bottle you can receive a refund.
-Subscriptions start at around $39 per month, plus shipping for three bottles.
+Subscriptions start at around $60 per month, plus shipping for three bottles.
 Or, receive free shipping with four or more bottles.
+You can also purchase four bottles for $24.95 using the above link.

 Whether you’re living a keto or paleo lifestyle, or just prefer your vino as natural as possible, Dry Farm Wines is a natural, health-focused wine club.